-- Try to avoid long conversations on the phone. - Try not to stay in the bathroom longer than your allocated time. - Try not to stay alone in your room for very long periods instead of being in the living room with the rest of the family. - Inform your family where you are going, when you will be back before you leave home.
+- Try to avoid long conversations on the phone.
+Mute and put aside your mobile phone when dinning. - Try not to stay in the bathroom longer than your allocated time. - Try not to stay alone in your room for very long periods instead of being in the living room with the rest of the family. - Inform your family where you are going, when you will be back before you leave home.
 Ask for permission if necessary. - Be open and frank in relationship with your family.
 Consult your family when planning activities.
 Make them feel you are a part of their lives and they are a part of yours. - Try to build up a sense of trust with your family, and you will be able to gain a high level of independence.